Self-esteem: Development across lifespan

 During school-aged years, academic achievement is a significant contributor to self-esteem development.
 Consistently achieving success or consistently failing will have a strong effect on students' individual self-esteem.
 However, students can also experience low self-esteem while in school.
 For example, they may not have academic achievements, or they live in a troubled environment outside of school.
-Issues like the ones previously stated, can cause adolescents to doubt themselves.
+These issues can cause adolescents to doubt themselves.

 Social experiences are another important contributor to self-esteem.
 As children go through school, they begin to understand and recognize differences between themselves and their classmates.
 Using social comparisons, children assess whether they did better or worse than classmates in different activities.
-These comparisons play an important role in shaping the child's self-esteem and influence the positive or negative feelings they have about themselves.
+These comparisons help shape the child's self-esteem and influence the positive or negative feelings they have about themselves.
 As children go through adolescence, peer influence becomes much more important.
 Adolescents make appraisals of themselves based on their relationships with close friends.
 Successful relationships among friends are very important to the development of high self-esteem for children.
 Social acceptance brings about confidence and produces high self-esteem, whereas rejection from peers and loneliness brings about self-doubts and produces low self-esteem.

 Self-esteem tends to increase during adolescence and young adulthood, reaching a peak in middle age.
 A decrease is seen from middle age to old age with varying findings on whether it is a small or large decrease.
 Reasons for the variability could be because of differences in health, cognitive ability, and socioeconomic status in old age.
 No differences have been found between males and females in their development of self-esteem.
 Multiple cohort studies show that there is not a difference in the life-span trajectory of self-esteem between generations due to societal changes such as grade inflation in education or the presence of social media.

-High levels of mastery, low risk taking, and better health are ways to predict higher self-esteem.
+High levels of mastery, low risk-taking, and better health are ways to predict higher self-esteem.
 In terms of personality, emotionally stable, extroverted, and conscientious individuals experience higher self-esteem.
 These predictors have shown that self-esteem has trait-like qualities by remaining stable over time like personality and intelligence.
-However, this does not mean it can not be changed.
+However, this does not mean it cannot be changed.

 Hispanic adolescents have a slightly lower self-esteem than their black and white peers, but then slightly higher levels by age 30.
 African Americans have a sharper increase in self-esteem in adolescence and young adulthood compared to Whites.
 However, during old age, they experience a more rapid decline in self-esteem.